 But that’s my point.
 Seems Alberto was telling anyone and everyone about it, not hiding it or making it all secret.
 He told massage therapist John Stiner to clean out the Park City, Utah apartment that the NOP team used as a high-altitude training camp, all the while knowing there were needles and vials and a tube of Androgel there?
 That is who you tell to clean up your drug pit, an independent contractor who is not in on the cabal?
 Continue reading

 When is a man not a man?
-Whoever thought such a question would have any currency?
-We might have chuckled at the campy 1970s TV series The Six Million Dollar Man, starring Lee Majors, or chomped through several over-priced buttered popcorn boxes watching Arnold as the Terminator, but with technology rapidly replacing worn out parts — or, in the case of Caitlyn Jenner (nee Bruce), unwanted parts — we are reaching the point where man and machine may soon be indistinguishable, and ethics will once again be sorely tested.
+Whoever thought that such a question might one day have currency?
+We might have chuckled at the campy 1970s TV series The Six Million Dollar Man, starring Lee Majors, or chomped through several over-priced buttered popcorn boxes watching Arnold as the Terminator, but with technology rapidly replacing worn parts — or, in the case of Caitlyn Jenner (nee Bruce), unwanted parts — we are fast reaching the point where man and machine may soon be indistinguishable, and ethics will once again be sorely tested.

 Periodically, as today, there is a school of thought which throws up its hands, and in frustration declares, “just give in and let performance-enhancing drugs (PEDs) be allowed in sport.”
 After all, goes the argument, although there are health risks involved with PED use, by their nature sports are inherently risky, and PEDs would simply be another risk associated with participation.
 Plus, with medical supervision those risks would be largely eliminated.

-And there is some logic behind that frustration and its corollary suggestion, as the best efforts of the testers have been consistently behind the users since PEDs began coming into wide spread use in the 1960s.
+And there is some logic behind that frustration and its corollary suggestion, as the best efforts of the testers have consistently lagged behind the users since PEDs came into wide spread use in the 1960s.
 But since there is not a clear boundary between “safe” and “unsafe” PED use, the line would only be shifted, not erased.
 So is it ever as simple as just turning the page?
 Continue reading

 Good news — Bad news on this National Running Day 2015.
 The bad news comes from the BBC investigative show Panorama, which, in conjunction with Pro Publica raised disquieting questions about alleged drug use and unethical practices by Coach Alberto Salazar at the Nike Oregon Project.
 I won’t retrace the allegations.
 You can read the complete story at the Pro Publica link above. *